raul23/ebook-classifier-training/README.rst

 `:information_source:` Insights from the words with the highest average feature effects

+- The average feature effects are computed based on the training set.
 - This graph show words that are strongly positively correlated with one category and negatively associated with the other two categories such as zeta (positive for mathematics) and universe (positive for physics).